 Student Learning Outcomes

 Meets MN Transfer Goal 3 - Natural Sciences.
-This is an introductory astronomy course designed for non-science majors students.
-It emphasizes the physical sciences of astronomy and covers the history of astronomy, properties of light, telescopes, formation of the solar systems, Steller configuration, Steller evolution, quasars, dark matter, galactic structure, and galactic evolution.
+This is an introductory astronomy course designed for nonscience majors.
+It emphasizes the physical sciences of astronomy, and covers the history of astronomy, properties of light, telescopes, formation of the solar systems, stellar configuration, stellar evolution, quasars, dark matter, galactic structure, and galactic evolution.
+This course may be taken on its own or alongside ASTR 1301 ?
+Astronomy Lab.
+Students are encouraged to enroll concurrently in ASTR 1301 to satisfy the lab science requirement.
+Student Learning Outcomes

 - Describe fundamental physical principles and laws of astronomy.

-- Label various positions of planets in planetary configuration.
+- Identify various positions of planets in planetary configuration.

-systems. - Identify different segments of star classification on Hertzsprung -
+- Identify different segments of star classification on Hertzsprung - Russel (H-R) diagram.

 Prerequisites